Systematic Equities Monthly Comments - May 2026

 RAM European Equities

-*Note: IP EUR share class currently registered in LU, AT, CH, DE, DK, ES, FI, FR, IT, NL, UK, NO, SE, SG (foreign restricted recognised scheme).
+*Note: I EUR share class currently registered in LU, AT, CH, DE, DK, ES, FI, FR, IT, NL, UK, NO, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.

 **The portfolio is actively managed using a benchmark.
 Although the product compares its performance against the Index, it does not seek to replicate this benchmark and is free to choose the securities in which it invests.
 The difference with this benchmark may be significant.